aditya-saurabh-IBM/testCaseGenerator/README.md

 	•	Expand mapToIntent for new parameter patterns.
 	•	Support request headers and query params in CSV.
 	•	Generate allure reports in addition to Cucumber HTML.

-Prompt to generate test cases with parameters and get in csv you are a test developer given a swagger file develop me all the test data for the services within the swagger file write test details in csv file with following columns - HTTP method, test case name, endpoint ,payload, expected status code consider all the boundary conditions while giving the test data example: if the type is number consider negative , positive, 0 and very large number if it is a string consider giving empty, null, large String value, string with leading / trailing spaces consider parameter name as well while generating test values.
-Also give value of the field as parameter and note directly value for example  if we have {partner{id: "${partnerID}",name: "${partnerName}"}, for valid value give fieldName followed by valid value like for valid partnerName partnerNameValidValue, for long string give as {longString} like this follow everywhere.

-Additional Considerations Empty Strings and Null Values: It's important to test how the system handles empty strings ("") and null values, as these are common edge cases.
-Code Intelligence Maximum Allowed Lengths: If the system has a maximum allowed string length (e.g., 255 characters), test strings at lengths of 254, 255, and 256 characters to ensure proper handling and give parameter as ${256Characters} and so on.
-Special Characters and Whitespace: Include tests with strings that contain special characters, whitespace, or escape sequences to verify that the system processes them correctly.

-Make all value of field as parameter in format ${...}

-also do refer to the webmethods B2B documentation for better test cases